jpbourgeon/pouchdb-nextjs-router/README.md

 export default handler;
 ```

-The repo is actually a nextjs app that uses pouchdb-nextjs-router, you can check the code.
+The repo is actually a next.js app that uses pouchdb-nextjs-router.
+You can check the code for a full example with headers setup (helmet and cors middleware).

 ## Testing